 Return movements have also been noted in Darfur as IDPs and refugees attempt to re-establish themselves in their areas of origin.
 It is very difficult to assess the sustainability of these returns, but many are likely to have been unsuccessful given ongoing insecurity.
 Returnees in some areas have reportedly faced violent intimidation by new settlers.

-Widespread flooding during the rainy season has caused significant displacement in recent years, including the secondary displacement of IDPs whose camps were flooded.
-In 2018, 121,000 new displacements were recorded due to flooding that affected 14 states.
+Widespread flooding during the rainy season has led to significant displacement in recent years, including the secondary displacement of IDPs living in camps.
+Flooding triggered 272,000 new displacements across 16 states in 2019.

 Many IDPs in Sudan live in protracted displacement.
 Some of those living in camps in Darfur have been displaced since the onset of fighting in 2003.
 Continued insecurity has heightened their vulnerability and prevented them from achieving durable solutions.
 Humanitarian actors have struggled even to meet IDPs’ basic needs.
 Some of the main challenges include food security, health, and water and sanitation.